 Exchange traded funds (ETFs), which qualify for bond treatment, as identified in Part Three of the Purposes and Procedures Manual of the NAIC Investment Analysis Office and published on the SVO’s web page of www.NAIC.org.
 (SVO-identified ETFs are reported on Schedule D – Part 1.)

-Bond mutual funds which qualify for the Bond List, as identified in Part Three of the Purposes and Procedures Manual of the NAIC Investment Analysis Office and published on the SVO’s web page of www.NAIC.org.
-(SVO-identified bond mutual funds are reported on Schedule D – Part 1.)

 Proposed Revisions to SSAP No. 30R—Unaffiliated Common Stock